medatechnology/simplehttp/framework/README.md

 1. **Follow Existing Patterns**: Review the existing implementations to maintain consistency
 2. **Complete Implementation**: Ensure all methods of the interfaces are implemented
-3. **Error Handling**: Properly convert between framework-specific errors and MedaHTTP errors
+3. **Error Handling**: Properly convert between framework-specific errors and SimpleHTTP errors
 4. **Default Configuration**: Provide sensible defaults for all framework-specific settings
 5. **Documentation**: Add framework-specific notes to your implementation